Sunnyyvaj/osticket-prereqs/README.md

   The next step will be to download HeidiSQL.
 Once it's done downloading hit the finished button and HeidiSQL will launch.
+  Once it's launch, we will create a new session.
+We will enter our username and password we got when we set up MySQL server.
+Once that is done we can connect to the session and create a database called "osTicket".

   ![image](https://github.com/Sunnyyvaj/osticket-prereqs/assets/165757391/1b9d85be-12b8-4ebc-944e-e5c6cc5aa492)